 Fire Damper Tips

-Tech Brandon Livingston from the HVAC Pro Talk Facebook group posted about fire dampers and took some photos shown here.
-He gave me permission to share this, inspired by his tip.
+Tech Brandon Livingston posted about fire dampers and took some photos shown here.
+He gave me permission to share this here and his original post inspired this tip.
 Thanks Brandon.

 Before the damper was opened is on the left.
 After it was opened and new link installed on the right.

-Generally you will find fire dampers where ducts pass through partition walls and /or floors.
+Generally, you will find fire dampers where ducts pass through partition walls and /or floors in commercial applications.

 If a fire damper is shut they can very difficult to get open by hand.
 While it is possible, a tool like the FiDO Fire Damper Opener will come in very handy.